unix4fun/naclpipe/README.md

 ## ChangeLog
+* 2018-06-24
+  * added argon2id key derivation function.
+  * upgraded the key derivation function and the parameters to a 2018 flavor.
+  * added some godoc documentation

 * 2018-04-01
   * separating command 'np' and package 'naclpipe', this way package can eventually be reused as "crypto" stream.
   * reusable io.Reader/Writer interface.